Lost in Aggregation: The Causal Interpretation of the IV Estimand: The Causal Effect of an Aggregate Treatment

 \subsection{Discussion of the ACID Assumptions}

-While the assumption of \ref{a:surgicality} is quite standard \citep{pearl2009causality}, it is a strong assumption in the current context: It requires that an intervention on the aggregate amounts to a surgical intervention on each component even though the experimenter may only have direct control over the aggregate.
-However, any weakening of this desideratum risks mistaking confounding for a causal effect.
-To take one extreme, if the intervention $\opdo(A=a)$ merely amounted to conditioning on the aggregation rule, i.e,
+While the assumption of the surgicality of an intervention is standard \citep{pearl2009causality}, it is a strong assumption in the current context: It requires that an intervention on the aggregate amounts to a surgical intervention on each component even though the experimenter may only have direct control over the aggregate.
+However, any weakening of this condition risks mistaking confounding for a causal effect.
+To take one extreme, consider the case where the intervention $\opdo(A=a)$ amounts to conditioning on the aggregation rule, i.e,

-then intervening on an aggregate would be equivalent to Monte Carlo sampling.
-In other words, setting $A=a$ would amount to waiting for the observational distribution to bring about suitable values of $A_j$ such that the aggregation rule is satisfied.
+Then setting $A=a$ interventionally would amount to waiting for the observational distribution to bring about suitable values of $A_j$ such that the aggregation rule is satisfied.
 But that mistakes a sampling technique for an experimental intervention.
-Moreover, if the $A_j$ had no causal effect on $Y$ (i.e., $\beta_j=0; j \in \{1,...,k\}$), but there was confounding between the $A_j$ and $Y$, then such an ACID would incorrectly suggest that there is an aggregate causal effect of $A$ on $Y$ when there is no directed causal path from $A$ or its components to $Y$.
-While this does not apply to our linear Gaussian setting, for an ``observationally-tuned'' ACID it may be possible that the observational distribution has no support for any value combination of the components $A_1, \ldots, A_k$ that satisfies the aggregation rule for the intervened value $a$.
-Hence, making such out-of-distribution interventions impossible, when those are often the motivation for causal estimation in the first place.
+Moreover, if the $A_j$ had no causal effect on $Y$ (i.e., $\beta_j=0;$ $j \in \{1,...,k\}$), but there was confounding between the $A_j$ and $Y$, then such an ACID would incorrectly suggest that there is an aggregate causal effect of $A$ on $Y$ when there is no directed causal path from $A$ or its components to $Y$.
+Note also that, while not relevant in our setting given the full support of the linear Gaussian distribution, in general for an ACID that merely tracks the observational distribution as in \eqref{eq:nocond}, it may be possible that the observational distribution has no support for any value combination of the components $A_1, \ldots, A_k$ that satisfies the aggregation rule for the intervened value $a$, making such out-of-distribution interventions impossible.
+But out-of-distribution interventions are often the motivation for causal estimation in the first place.

 We acknowledge that there may be circumstances where an intervention can be appropriately defined that does not \textit{fully} sever the relationships of the $A_j$ with $U$ and $I$, but we note that many of the above concerns can be generalized if confounding influences are not broken by the intervention.